BetweenWalls/PD2-Singleplayer/README.md

 * PD2-specific items (maps, worldstone shards, puzzleboxes, dclone materials, etc.)
 * stacks of all runes/gems
 * variety of jewels/charms
-* many examples of runewords, and additional item bases for making your own
+* examples of all runewords, and additional item bases for making your own
-* many magic, rare, and crafted items
+* some magic, rare, and crafted items

 ## Setup Guide
 The singleplayer PlugY mod adds stash pages for all the items.
-Download [PlugY 11.02](http://plugy.free.fr/) (zip version) before beginning.
+A copy of [PlugY 11.02](http://plugy.free.fr/) is included in the files.

 1. Install Diablo II LoD
 2. Install PD2